jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "My cousin said six drops on the rope."

 "*Four.* And I was innocent."
 His voice flattens.
-"They thought I plotted against the Medici."
+"I didn't plot against the Medici."

 "But you wrote it down.
 Books."